The Pleasure at Being the Cause

 This phrase was in my mind when Inbal Segev asked me to write a piece reflecting upon the experience of living through a pandemic year.
 Among all the terrible losses for so many people, I thought about a simple one: about how I missed stumbling through duets with my friends.

 Groos’s idea seemed to relate to the core joys of playing chamber music: each moment is determined by one player relating to the other.
 And so I wrote a brief piece for cello and piano reflecting on this idea.
 It opens with the simple sound of freely bouncing the bow on the string.
 This bouncing sound (the cause) is then imitated by the piano (the effect).
-As the piece proceeds the roles of cause and effect changes moment to moment, but each player’s role throughout is tightly bound to this simple idea.
+As the piece proceeds the roles of cause and effect change moment to moment, but each player’s role throughout is tightly bound to this simple idea.